Psychological Complications of Chronic Illness

 Relationships with peers.
 Chronic illness and treatment often interfere with time spent with peers or in the

 school setting.
 This is the teen's main social environment.
 Self-esteem issues related

-to acceptance of one's self and concerns about acceptance by others are intensified
+to acceptance of oneself and concerns about acceptance by others are intensified by